PKISharp/ACMESharp-docs/docs/Logging-Configuration.md

 for debugging and troubleshooting or just confirming correct behavior.

-If you wish to taylor the the logging framework configuration, you have the option of overriding its settings by creating and JSON file in one of these two locations (searched in this order):
+If you wish to taylor the the logging framework configuration, you have the option of overriding its settings by creating an XML file in one of these two locations (searched in this order):

 * `%LOCALAPPDATA%\ACMESharp\nlog.config`
 * `%PROGRAMDATA%\ACMESharp\nlog.config`